Sears Home Services

 The Control Panel Displays an Error Code

-Most front-load washers use an electronic control board that detects problems in the machine and displays a code on the control panel when failures occur.
+One of the benefits of a front load washer is that it typically uses an electronic control board that detects problems in the machine and displays a code on the control panel when failures occur.
 You can fix some problems yourself while other failures typically require you to schedule a service technician to fix the washer.

 To see whether you can fix a failure indicated by an error code on your washer, look up the code on our Washer Error Code Charts and view the troubleshooting recommended to fix the problem.
 If the washer troubleshooting is beyond your level of expertise, call in the technician.